Have you exceeded the yearly Social Security earnings limit? Or think you might?

 All of the figures were accurate and he had no reason to appeal.

-Trust the efficiency of the Social Security Administration.
+Trust the efficiency of the Social Security Administration

-Don’t let the fear of making more than the annual earnings limit stop you from working and claiming your Social Security benefits at the same time.
+Don’t let the fear of making more than the annual earnings limit stop you from working and claiming your Social Security benefits concurrently.
+There are perks to doing so.

 As long as you continue to work and collect benefits, the Social Security Administration will check your records annually to see whether your additional earnings will increase your benefit amount.

 However, Social Security has a formula to determine this.
 And it all depends on your highest-earning years.
-So, it doesn’t necessarily mean that your benefit amount will increase, but it’s possible.
-It’s all based on your lifetime contributions.
-And you best know your circumstances regarding that.
+So, it doesn’t necessarily mean your benefit amount will increase, but it’s possible.

 If there is an increase, they will mail you a letter telling you of the new benefit amount.

 Additionally, when you reach your full retirement age, they will recalculate your benefit amount and give you credit for any months you didn’t receive a payment because of earnings!
+It should be noted that the amount will not be in one lump sum, but will be included in your monthly benefit amount.

 Conclusion